bekk/react-native-workshop/README.md

 If you've hooked everything up correctly, your message should appear on the big screen (or at http://mobile-course.herokuapp.com) when you hit the send button.
 Well done! :punch: Now, let's make it beautiful too!

 d) __Make it look sexy.__ At this point we won't kill you if your new message view looks like shit!
 Anyway, now you get the chance to pimp it up a bit.
 Experiment with different Flexbox properties.
 Have a look at the screenshots above for some inspiration.

+Tip on working with styling: In the docs, the `style` prop of each component shows a complete list of styles supported by that   component: Example: http://facebook.github.io/react-native/docs/view.html#style

 ##2.
 Show messages